by Karen Raterman

 Money is raised as investors purchase the phyta currency to fund the initial infrastructure and technology and then investors can also support a particular botanical drug project, receiving tokens tied to that specific project.
 Drug tokens can be used to purchase approved botanical drugs or be purchased or traded with phyta on the internal exchange.
 PhytaZenica’s revenue stream will come from commissions for funds raised for botanical projects, token exchange transaction fees, royalties from future botanical drug sales, and strategic investments in promising therapies, among other things.

 Botanical drug projects will go through four phases of development in the PhytaZenica ecosystem.
-The first is a due diligence process to identify botanical therapies with strong market potential that can show either solid clinical trial evidence and/or a track record of consumer use; the second is fundraising for and design of clinical trials to meet the requirements of FDA’s botanical drug approval guidelines17; the third is FDA approval and commercialization of the product; and the fourth is future royalties and investments.
+The first is a due diligence process to identify botanical therapies with strong market potential that can show either solid clinical trial evidence and/or a track record of consumer use; the second is fundraising for and design of clinical trials to meet the requirements of FDA’s botanical drug approval guidelines17; the third is FDA approval and commercialisation of the product; and the fourth is future royalties and investments.

 The company will promote the concept to potential investors through digital marketing and social media.
 “This is about a grassroots approach and empowering the public to fund their own medicine,” Wong explained.
 PhytaZenica is currently in the early stages of fundraising for the platform and hoping to raise initial capital with the goal to launch the platform by yearend and the token exchange by early 2020, according to Wong.
 However, she noted that the blockchain venture environment is evolving very quickly, so a firm timeline is hard to predict.